This is Romero Games

 In building a team, we focused on experience, mentorship and continued diversity of thought, and we continue to actively pursue these ideals.
 This means that our team is a mix of veterans with 20-30 years of experience, mid-level crew with 5-10 years experience, and exceptional juniors.
 As a team, we have experience on everything from Far Cry to Havok to Magic: The Gathering, Hearthstone and Dishonored.
 We genuinely believe that we have one of the most talented game development teams in Europe, and we diligently protect our culture of creativity.

 Combat designer Ian O’Neill

 You already know about me and John.
 At the exec level of super nerds, we are joined by our Chief Technical Officer Keith O’Conor who brings over a decade of experience as a lead and graphics coder at both Ubisoft and Radical.
 On Empire of Sin, we are incredibly fortunate to have Ronan Pearce as the lead programmer and Denman Rooke as lead artist.
 In addition to the leads, we work with an incredible team of people whose creative work has shaped Empire of Sin into the award-winning game we introduced at E3.
-Please check out our team bio page to learn more about the team.
+Please check out our to learn more about the team.
 Hopefully, you’ll get a chance to meet some of our team personally at PDX Con, on Twitch or at other game industry events.
 They’ll also be helping out with these dev diaries in the months to come.